Antonius-MS/Konf_M20_Gindra-Vady_Juric_Metry-Saad/README.md

 ## Features to implement for Root_Beer Class ##

-- Make a Root_Beer
+- Make a Root Beer
-- Give the Root_Beer a name
+- Give the Root Beer a name
 - State if you know this kind of beverage
-- Displpay information about the Root_Beer
+- Displpay information about the Root Beer

+## Usage of Root_Beer Class ##

+- Make a Root Beer with the constructor of the Root_Beer class
+- Put the Root Beer name parameter in the constructor
+- Put a boolean in the constructor that determines if you already know this kind of beverage
+- Display information about the Root Beer with the printInfo method

+By Gerwald Gindra-Vady (GitHub: Gerw4ld)